fuding/gcodeModifier/README.md

 # gcodeModifier
-This is an AutoIt-Script to alterate position-values of one whole gcode-file of a certain axis by a certain value.
+This is program modifies gcode (from RepRap software with slic3r) by alterating position-values of one whole gcode-file of a certain axis by a certain value.
 This is usefull to mofify the position of your model after slicing or when you have problems with the positioning system of your printer (reason why i build this).
-In this case you can give him a model with a integrated offset so that he prints correctly.
+In this case you can give your printer a model with a integrated offset so that he prints correctly.

 This program is only tested by gcode generated from "slic3r" with the reprap-software.